Historical Markers in Washington County, Rhode Island

 Washington County Timeline

-This timeline provides a concise overview of the key events in the history of Washington County, Rhode Island.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Washington County, Rhode Island.

 - 1664 - Washington County is established and named after President George Washington.